Radio in Honduras: History

 The station was founded on November 1, 1933.
-Kenneth See and Paul John were the principal technical engineers and attorney Manuel Bonilla Rodriguez, Nicholas Odeh, Rodolfo Brevé Martinez and Ferrari were the station’s staff announcers.
+Kenneth See and Paul John were the principal technical engineers and attorney Manuel Bonilla Rodriguez, Nicholas Odeh, Rodolfo Brevé Martinez and Ferrari were the station's staff announcers.
 Bonilla Rodriguez was the first to broadcast a soccer game in 1935 between a Costa Rican team and Club Motagua, a renowned Honduran team.
-Assisting Bonilla as engineer was Nat Lopez Fuentes, from a family radio dynasty known nationwide.
+Assisting Bonilla as engineer was Nat Lopez Fuentes, from a Family Radio dynasty known nationwide.

-There were only a handful of radio receivers and in order to reach a wide audience Ferrari installed loudspeakers at various locations in Tegucigalpa.
+There were only a handful of radio receivers and to reach a wide audience Ferrari installed loudspeakers at various locations in Tegucigalpa.
 This was a daily pastime, an occasion for locals to meet and enjoy the programming.
 At first the programming was limited to news, government bulletins and recorded music.
 However, during the 1940s the station acquired a more powerful transmitter, reaching audiences in faraway countries with its shortwave signal.

-HRN was important during War World II, since it rebroadcast information from the BBC in London and NBC in the United States.
+HRN was important during World War II, since it rebroadcast information from the BBC in London and NBC in the United States.
 Ferrari continued his support of local talent with broadcasts including pianists, marimba bands, orchestras, singers, poets, composers, comedians and amateur artists.
 After the war, Europe, Asia and North America began to rebuild their economies and Honduras enjoyed some prosperity and tranquility under the Carias Andino regime.

 HRN became one of many private enterprises which enjoyed a modest increase in business.
 During this time, the station replaced La Voz del Comercio for its current slogan, La Voz de Honduras.
 Ferrari expanded the station, providing opportunity to a new generation of promising talent; some became household names, solidifying HRN's position as a powerhouse of Central American radio.